AJTMCCANN/Project1/README.md

 All good points.
 As for the first, there's only three lines of repeated code.
 That's not too much, really.
 The second and third points have been fixed.

-Next time I'll also make sure I'm under version control all the way through instead of just at the end.